vuthalab/EDM/checklist.md

 Software preparations:
-10) set up screens for multiplexer, publisher, plotter, and sequence (see operation_procedure.md for instructions) in this order
+10) set up screens for multiplexer, publisher, logger, plotter, and sequence (see operation_procedure.md for instructions) in this order
         10.1 multiplexer runs multiplexer.py, publisher runs publisher.py, plotter runs, liveplot_server.sh, and sequence will run the various growth sequences necessary.

 Starting Experiment: